-You probably know that you can use it in your morning coffee or sprinkle it over a grapefruit, but you may not know that you can use Truvia in baking.
+Truvia is a well-known calorie-free sugar substitute.
+This grocery store product comes from the stevia leaf.
+It is one of the most popular sugar substitutes on the market.
+While it works as is in morning coffee or sprinkling over a grapefruit, you can also use Truvia in baking.
 The catch is that it may require a little bit of calculation on your part.

 Similar to the Cane Sugar Blend, the Brown Sugar Blend combines Truvia with brown sugar.
 It imparts the same sweetness, moisture, and texture as real brown sugar with 75 percent fewer calories per serving.
 As with the Cane Sugar Blend, the ratio of brown sugar to Brown Sugar Blend is two-to-one.

 Truvia can be used anywhere sugar is used.
 It can be sprinkled by the packet in coffee or on fruit.
 The sugar substitute can also be used for baking, but to get the right taste and sweetness, you have to use the right ratios.